fge/jackson-coreutils/README.md

 final ObjectMapper mapper = JacksonUtils.newMapper();
 ```

-When having got hold of two `JsonNode` instances which you want to be equivalent if their JSON
+Given two `JsonNode` instances which you want to be equivalent if their JSON number values are the
-number values are the same, you can use:
+same, you can use:

 ```java
 if (JsonNumEquals.getInstance().equivalent(node1, node2))